Food & Agriculture

 Why we think they’re great

 We’re really behind SFT’s belief that policymakers and businesses will be empowered to act when there is sufficient pressure from informed public opinion.
-That’s why they take a multi-pronged approach, not only targeting senior policymakers, but also working with consumer groups and individuals to influence the status quo.
+That’s why they take a multi-pronged approach, not only targeting senior policymakers, but also working with consumer groups and influential individuals to bring about change.

 Good Food Institute